The National Tertiary Education Union (NTEU) has established a $5000 scholarship in memory of the late Joan Hardy, who died in 2003.

 PO Box 1323, South Melbourne VIC 3205

-Applications close on Friday 29 July 2016.
-A decision will be made in late August 2016.
+Applications open annually in May and close 31 July.
+A decision will be made in late August.